peggyjs/peggy/README.md

   variables used to access the dependencies in the parser to module IDs used to load them; valid only when `format` is set to `"amd"`, `"commonjs"`, `"es"`, or `"umd"`.
-Dependencies variables will be available in both the _general initializer_ and the _per-parse initializer_.
+Dependencies variables will be available in both the _global initializer_ and the _per-parse initializer_.
 Unless the parser is to be generated in different formats, it is recommended to rather import dependencies from within the _global initializer_. (default: `{}`)
 - `exportVar` — name of a global variable into which the parser object is